orchid-hybrid/microKanren-sagittarius/map.md

 This is the most basic == implementation no extra stuff

+# disequality (utils kanren monad unification)
+This implements all the disequality-store management that =/= relies on

+# eqeq-diseq (kanren monad unification disequality)
+This is a slightly modified == that ensures disequalities aren't violated along with the =/= operator to add a disequality constraint

 # basic (mini run eqeq)
 This gives you the basic minikanren language with a single import

+# diseq (mini run eqeq-diseq)
+This gives you minikanren language with =/= constraint, with a single import